josemgdt/rust-lang-book-es/style-guide.md

 * Divida las líneas largas según corresponda para mantenerlas por debajo de 80 caracteres si es posible
 * Utilice la sintaxis de resaltado de `bash` para bloques de código de salida de línea de comando

-## Links

-Once all the scripts are done:

-* If a link shouldn't be printed, mark it to be ignored
-  * This includes all "Chapter XX" intra-book links, which *should* be links for the HTML version
-* Make intra-book links and stdlib API doc links relative so they work whether the book is read offline or on docs.rust-lang.org
-* Use markdown links and keep in mind that they will be changed into `text at *url*` in print, so word them in a way that it reads well in that format

 ## Enlaces